The Way We Were

 Southampton beat Spurs 1-0 yesterday.
 Just thought you'd like to know.

-(This column is dedicated to the memory of former Top 40 host Tommy Vance, who died yesterday aged 63 after suffering a stroke.
-No mention of this was made during the programme or anywhere on the Radio 1 website as of 21:55 Sunday March 6th 2005.)
+(this column is in memory of former Top 40 host Tommy Vance, who died yesterday aged 63 after suffering a stroke.
+No mention of this was made during the programme or anywhere on the Radio 1 website as of 21:55 Sunday March 6th 2005)